 On 22 August 2017, the Therapeutic Goods Administration in Australia accepted guanfacine hydrochloride (current sole brand name Intuniv) was accepted as a new chemical entity.
 Whilst new to Australia, guanfacine has been available within the United States of America and Europe since 20102 and 20153 respectively.
 The development of generic brands within these countries has seen increased uptake of this medication as an alternative to stimulant medications.

 So what is guanfacine?

 Guanfacine is an alpha 2 agonist.
 Unlike clonidine (which is non-selective and shows high affinity for all 3 subtypes of alpha 2 receptors – A, B and C), guanfacine has preferencial affinity for alpha 2A receptors.
 Stimulation of these receptors in the prefrontal cortex mimics noradreline/norepinephrine actions in this region, with current ADHD (Attention Deficit Hyperactivity Disorder) causal theories demonstrating noradrenergic dysfunction as underlying the cognitive and behavioural manifestations of ADHD.4

-Under current licensing in Australia, guanfacine will be indicated for “the treatment of attention deficit hyperactivity disorder (ADHD) in children and adolescents 6-17 years old, as monotherapy (when stimulants or atomoxetine are not suitable, not tolerated or have been shown to be ineffective) or as adjunctive therapy to psychostimulants (where there has been a sub-optimal response to psychostimulants).”
+Under current licensing in Australia, guanfacine is indicated for “the treatment of attention deficit hyperactivity disorder (ADHD) in children and adolescents 6-17 years old, as monotherapy (when stimulants or atomoxetine are not suitable, not tolerated or have been shown to be ineffective) or as adjunctive therapy to psychostimulants (where there has been a sub-optimal response to psychostimulants).”

 The use of guanfacine “must be used as part of a comprehensive ADHD management programme, typically including psychological, educational and social measures.”1

 These stipulations encourage prescribers to manage ADHD within a bio-psycho-social context, understanding that in the vast majority of cases, the condition whilst caused by a neurotransmitter imbalance may be attenuated by psychological and social strategies.